UWrc/uwrc.github.io/docs/hyak101/basics/nn_batch.md

 Let's break this command down into its parts to understand it:

-* `apptainer shell` - Apptainer is the container program on Hyak and with `shell` we are asking apptainer to open a shell within the container.
+* `apptainer shell` - Apptainer is the container runtime program on Hyak and with `shell` we are asking apptainer to open a shell into the container.
-* `--cleanenv` - Containers have their own environment variables that must be set for the software they container to work properly.
+* `--cleanenv` - Containers have their own environment variables that must be set for the software container to work properly.
 However, sometimes the environment variables from the host are too similar to those of the container, which can cause conflicts.
 The `--cleanenv` flag instructs the container to ignore environment variables from the host.
-* `--bind /gscratch/` - The `--bind` flag mounts a file system to the container.
-The locator container and many containers do not include your data.
-Mounting the filesystem `/gscratch` means that the container can access datafiles that only exist outside of the container.
+* `--bind /gscratch/` - The `--bind` flag mounts the Hyak filesystem `/gscratch/` to the container so that your datafiles can be computed against.
+By default, containers don't include your project data unless you specifically build them with a copy of your data.
+Mounting the filesystem `/gscratch` means that the container can access datafiles that do not exist inside the container.
-* `locator.sif` - The last part of the full command is to pass the name of the locator container to apptainer.
+* `locator.sif` - The last part of the full command is to pass the name of the Locator container to Apptainer.

-You will know that you are inside of the container when your shell prompt starts looks like the following:
+You will know that you are inside of the container when your shell prompt looks like the following:

 ```bash
 Apptainer>